 The list below contains summaries of all Oregon laws and incentives related to biodiesel.

 Alternative Fuel Loans

-The Oregon Department of Energy administers the State Energy Loan Program (SELP) which offers low-interest loans for qualified projects.
+The Oregon Department of Energy administers the Small-Scale Local Energy Loan Program which offers low-interest loans for qualified projects.
 Eligible alternative fuel projects include fuel production facilities, dedicated feedstock production, fueling infrastructure, and fleet vehicles.
 Loan recipients must complete a loan application and pay a loan application fee.
-SELP is not currently accepting new loan applications (confirmed April 2018).
-For more information, including application forms and interest rate and fee information, see the SELP website.
+The Energy Loan Program is not currently accepting new loan applications (verified February 2020).
+For more information, including application forms and interest rate and fee information, see the Energy Loan Program website.
 (Reference Oregon Revised Statutes 470)

 Biofuels Production Property Tax Exemption

 Property used to produce biofuels, including ethanol and biodiesel, may be eligible for a property tax exemption if it is located in a designated Rural Renewable Energy Development Zone.
 The Oregon Business Development Department must receive and approve an application from a qualified rural area to designate the area as a Rural Renewable Energy Development Zone.
 For more information, see the Business Oregon Renewable Energy website.
 (Reference Oregon Revised Statutes 285C.350 - 285C.370)